As Oct. 18 vaccine deadline nears, here are WSU coach Nick Rolovich’s options and contract terms

 But how are the exemptions defined in Washington?
 How long could the process take to play out?
 And how will WSU determine if Rolovich meets the requirements?

 Rolovich declined to comment Sunday night, which is his right.
-Athletic director Pat Chun has also declined to comment, which is his obligation.
+Athletic director Pat Chun also has declined to comment, which is his obligation.
 This is, after all, a human-resources issue for WSU — the university simply isn’t allowed to discuss Rolovich’s situation.

 But WSU can explain the process that will determine Rolovich’s future, because it’s the same process used for every exemption request.